vigneshr97/Lane-Detection/Project 4 - Behavioral Cloning/writeup_report.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road

-I had around 20000 training data and 7000 validation data and the validation loss started getting constant after the thiurd epoch.
+I had around 42000 training data and 14000 validation data and the validation loss started getting constant after the third epoch.